KfirMorad/AirGapQR/README.md

 # AirGapQR — Secure Offline File Transfer via QR

 **AirGapQR** is a file transfer system designed for high-security environments.
-It encrypts and slices any file into QR codes, allowing secure transmission between air-gapped systems — no network, no USB, no risk.
+It encrypts and slices any file into QR codes, allowing secure transmission **between** air-gapped systems—no network, no USB, no risk.

 ---